-Parvana lives with her family in one room of a bombed-out apartment building in Kabul, Afghanistan’s capital city.
+Eleven-year-old Parvana lives with her family in one room of a bombed-out apartment building in Kabul, Afghanistan’s capital city.
 Parvana’s father — a history teacher until his school was bombed and his health destroyed — works from a blanket on the ground in the marketplace, reading letters for people who cannot read or write.
-One day, he is arrested for having forbidden books, and the family is left without someone who can earn money or even shop for food.
+One day, he is arrested for the crime of having a foreign education, and the family is left without someone who can earn money or even shop for food.

 As conditions for the family grow desperate, only one solution emerges.
 Forbidden to earn money as a girl, Parvana must transform herself into a boy, and become the breadwinner.

-Deborah Ellis is the author of more than two dozen books, including The Breadwinner, which has been published in twenty-five languages.
-She has won the Governor General’s Award, the Middle East Book Award, the Peter Pan Prize, the Jane Addams Children’s Book Award and the Vicky Metcalf Award for a Body of Work.
+Deborah Ellis is best known for her Breadwinner series, which has been published in twenty-five languages and has earned more than $1 million in royalties to benefit Canadian Women for Women in Afghanistan and Street Kids International.
+She has won the Jane Addams Children’s Book Award, the University of California’s Middle East Book Award, the Governor General’s Award, the Ruth Schwartz Award, Sweden’s Peter Pan Prize, and the Vicky Metcalf Award for a Body of Work.
 She has received the Ontario Library Association’s President’s Award for Exceptional Achievement, and she has been named to the Order of Canada.
-She has donated more than $1 million in royalties to organizations such as Women for Women in Afghanistan, UNICEF and Street Kids International.